What if I have to postpone because of the C-word?Categories Wedding tips.

 2. Grey area (restricted weddings)

-- The second scenario is if your wedding can still technically go ahead, but you don’t like certain government restrictions (eg guest numbers and dance floor restrictions).
+- The second scenario is if your wedding can still technically go ahead, but you don’t like certain government restrictions (eg guest numbers and dance floor restrictions) or your guest list has been affected by positive COVID cases or interstate travel restrictions.
 This also applies if you choose to pre-emptively postpone ahead of time as you feel that there may be restrictions and you need to secure a new date with your venue.

 - In this situation, if you choose to postpone, a $440 re-booking fee will be applicable.
 The reason for this is that every time we postpone to a new date, we lock ourselves out of potential new bookings for that particular date.